 Many families wonder if stay-at-home moms need a life insurance policy in place.
 As a stay-at-home mom, you may write off the idea of a life insurance policy for yourself because you're not the one bringing home the bacon, so-to-speak.
 However, the impact of losing you would not only be emotionally shocking for your family, but it could also be financially devastating.
 A mom's last will and testament protects her family's future and so does a whole life insurance policy or term life insurance policy.
 There are many reasons why stay-at-home moms need life insurance in place.

 Before you say you're "just" a stay-at-home mom with no financial contribution to your household, consider these five reasons why your role is more than worthy of a life insurance policy:

 A Life Insurance Policy Can Cover Household Expenses

-These are the many job titles Salary.com gives stay-at-home moms in its annual Mom Salary Survey:
+These are the many job titles Salary.com gives stay-at-home moms in its annual Mom Salary Survey, among which are:

 - Chief Financial Officer